-Officially, though, Google stats tells me this is my 245th post.
+Officially, though, Google stats tells me this is my 245th essay.
 Considering Winston founded The Imaginative Conservative less than 2.5 years ago, this seems like something to celebrate.
 What a blessing to have such a forum.

 When Winston (and I; but mostly Winston) started The Imaginative Conservative, we wanted to provide a forum on the internet where folks of good will could discuss serious issues, issues more important than generally found in the fleeting moments of the world.
 We wanted something different than what one might find on Fox or CNN or what one might hear on average conservative talk radio (Mike Church excepted, of course).
 We also wanted to distinguish ourselves from our conservative and libertarian brethren on the web who often focused on policy issues or who wrote rather esoterically and exclusivistly (yes, I’m making up this word) for a limited audience or an “in group.”